Malcolm McAfee

 Education as a humane, unfinished, shared experiment — from coffee shops to virtual worlds.

 Malcolm McAfee (1925–2021) never treated learning as a finished system.
 Across seven decades, he followed curiosity wherever it led — from early mainframe computers to online communities, from “schools without walls” to one of the world’s first virtual universities.
+Malcolm moved education from the centre to the edges—and then showed the edges were where real learning had always been.

 This site accompanies the book and podcast series Malcolm McAfee and the Long Experiment in Learning.
 Together they explore not only one life, but a continuing question: how do humans learn together when the walls dissolve?

-Malcolm McAfee in San Francisco, later life
+• Malcolm McAfee in San Francisco, later life

 Explore the Experiment